-Once you are logged in, follow these steps to change network settings:
+Once you are signed in, follow these steps to change network settings:

-Step 3: Select your home Wi-Fi network and enter your password.
-For Backup Gateway and Non-Backup Gateway, Wi-Fi network will briefly stop broadcasting while it scans for Wi-Fi networks
+3. Select your home Wi-Fi network and enter your password.
+For Gateway 1 and Gateway 2, Wi-Fi network will briefly stop broadcasting while it scans for Wi-Fi networks.

-Step 4: Wait two minutes and rejoin the Gateway’s Wi-Fi network
+4. Wait two minutes and rejoin the Gateway’s Wi-Fi network.

-Backup Gateway and Non-Backup Gateway are only compatible with 2.4 GHz networks.
+Gateway 1 and Gateway 2 are only compatible with 2.4 GHz networks.
 If you have a dual band router that broadcasts 2.4 and 5.0 GHz networks, for all Gateway types, we recommend selecting the 2.4 GHz network.

-The Gateway does not support Wi-Fi connection to Enterprise networks requiring a username or to networks with a Captive Portal log-in.
+The Gateway does not support Wi-Fi connection to Enterprise networks requiring a username or to networks with a Captive Portal sign-in.

 Monitor Power Flow and Charge Level

-Once you have completed Step 5 of ‘How to Log In’, you will be able to monitor your power flow and charge level.
+Once you have signed in, you will be able to monitor your power flow and charge level.
 This will be useful if you have lost connection to your Tesla app and want to know the status of your Powerwall.

 View Product Details

-Once you have completed Step 5 of ‘How to Log In’, you will be able to view product serial numbers, current firmware version and system settings under 'Summary’.
+Once you have signed in, you will be able to view product serial numbers, current firmware version and system settings under 'Summary.’